 This document includes the Toowoomba Railway Parklands PDA Development Scheme.

-It has been produced to communicate the development intents and outcomes of the PDA,
+It has been produced to communicate the development intents and outcomes of the PDA, and to provide the framework as to how they can be delivered through supporting development controls.

 What are the preferred outcomes of the development scheme?